nikhilSharma1104/ggs-website/README.md

-# Gurukulam Educational Website
+# Gurukulam GLobal School Website

 ## 🌟 Project Overview

-Gurukulam is an innovative educational platform designed to provide a comprehensive and holistic learning experience for students.
+Gurukulam GLobal School is an innovative educational premise innovated to provide a comprehensive and holistic learning experience for students.
 Our website showcases the unique approach of Gurukulam, emphasizing personalized education and holistic development.

 ## 🚀 Features